Self-dualities and Galois symmetries in Feynman integrals: Introduction

-The transformation $U$, which makes self-duality and Galois symmetry manifest is not necessarily unique.
+The transformation $U$, which realises self-duality and Galois symmetry is not necessarily unique.
 We provide a simple example with two master integrals in one sector and two square roots $r_1$ and $r_2$ related to this sector.
 We may either choose a basis such that $J_2=\sigma_1(J_1)$ (where $\sigma_1$ corresponds to $r_1 \rightarrow - r_1$) or a basis $J_2'=\sigma_2(J_1')$ (where $\sigma_2$ corresponds to $r_2 \rightarrow - r_2$).
-In a second example with three master integrals in one sector we show that there is even a one-parameter family of possible transformations, which make self-duality and Galois symmetry manifest.
+In a second example with three master integrals in one sector we show that there is even a one-parameter family of possible transformations, which realise self-duality and Galois symmetry.

 This paper is organised as follows: In the following section we review the concept of master integrals, self-duality and the basics of Galois theory.
-In section~\ref{sect:examples} we show in several examples that it is possible to make self-duality and Galois symmetries manifest.
+In section~\ref{sect:examples} we show in several examples that it is possible to realise self-duality and Galois symmetries.
 We first focus on examples, where the differential one-forms are dlog-forms with algebraic arguments.
 We are in particular interested in the case, where square roots appear in the arguments of the dlog-forms.
 For our study it is irrelevant, if the square roots can be rationalised simultaneously or not.
 We present examples for both cases.
 In section~\ref{sect:beyond_dlog} we comment on Feynman integrals, whose differential equations involve differential one-forms beyond dlog-forms with algebraic arguments.
 This includes the elliptic case.
 Finally, section~\ref{sect:conclusions} contains our conclusions.